alttp-auto-tracker/ALTTP-Auto-Tracker/README.md

 DISCLAIMER: I am a working father that recently found out about ALTTP Randomizer.
 I mostly play from my bed and I had a hard time getting an auto tracker to work on my other devices.
 This is mostly made with AI to help me get this done faster.
 I originally wasn't going to publish this, but if it helps others, then I am happy with that.
 I will update this .md with screenshots and gifs to help users understand the way it works.
+If you need to contact me about issues my name is : alttpauthtracker@gmail.com